 Some of the little squares have live bands and its easy to find a bar that won’t rip you off.
 Trastevere is known as an area for good food and great bars, hence why we think you should finish your day in this ambient neighbourhood shoulder to shoulder with Italians soaking up the last remnants of your epic day trip to Rome!

 - Bar San Calisto serves you Italian wine in a plastic cup for €2 but you cannot beat this atmospheric Italian bar.

 - Ivo a Trastevere makes a mean pizza and you won’t have to wait for a reservation.

 - Via della Scala has plenty of great eating options and bars too.

-Presumably, you have booked yourself 1 night in Rome and you want to find yourself some central accommodation so that you can make the most of you 24 hours – where to stay?
+Presumably, you have booked yourself 1 night in Rome and you want to find yourself some central accommodation so that you can make the most of your 24 hours – where to stay?

 Like I said earlier, Rome is compact so from a location perspective the options are endless.
 However, a lot of hotels can be quite expensive right in the centre and several areas can be very noisy at night.
 Trastevere, in particular, can be very noisy until 2am on a weekend as we learnt the hard way.
-However, it’s also probably the area you will want to spend your evening in, therefore our suggestion is to find a hotel just over the other side of the river to Trastevere, it will only take you 5 minutes to reach on foot.
+However, visiting Trastevere is also one of the best things to do in Rome at night, therefore our suggestion is to find a hotel just over the other side of the river to Trastevere, it will only take you 5 minutes to reach on foot.
 The area of Campo de Fiore is nice to eat an evening meal at too which also ties in with this suggestion.
 Here are some of our top hotel choices in that area…

 - Trastevere Bridge Apartment sleeps up to 5 people and would be the perfect apartment for a family or 2 couples.
 A great location, immaculately clean and modern with a small terrace and well-equipped kitchen.